Results 17 - 24 of 486 results

 1861 - Hurst and Blackett, London - First Edition

-With engraved frontispiece, engraved extra title page, and fifteen further engraved plates.
+A scarce example of the first edition in original publisher’s cloth, with engraved frontispiece, engraved extra title page, and fifteen further engraved plates.

-A scarce example in original publisher’s cloth, of Swedish explorer, hunter, trader and naturalist Charles John Andersson’s second book, describing his hunting expeditions through Namaqualand and Damaraland (Namibia).
-Andersson intended to explore these countries right up to Cunene or Nourse River but the difficulties of the expedition, though encountered with indomitable courage, proved to be insuperable, and he had to turn back.
+Swedish explorer, hunter, trader and naturalist Charles Andersson describes his expeditions through Namaqualand and Damaraland (Namibia).
+He intended to explore these countries right up to Cunene or Nourse River but the difficulties of the expedition, though encountered with indomitable courage, proved to be insuperable, and he had to turn back.
 He obtained, however, much valuable information and his success as a hunter and collector was unique in this part of the continent.
-The coast-line of South-West Africa is carefully described and there is an interesting account of the once-famed guano island, Ichaboe.’ – Mendelssohn.
+The coast-line of South-West Africa is carefully described and there is an interesting account of the once-famed guano island, Ichaboe.’
+[Mendelssohn]

 More details